 From the database, we can compare parts for classification and inventory, making it easy to reorder the replacement parts needed.
 By connecting data from Planning & Production, we can identify faulty parts and in which sequence to disassemble and reassemble the product with its replacement.

-Our approach is simple: to connect the manufacturer with the consumer via a product’s engineering intelligence network.
+Our approach is simple: to connect the manufacturer with the consumer via a product’s Engineering Intelligence Graph.
 Doing so creates an intelligent inventory system in which manufacturers can directly ship replacement parts to the consumer.
 Through intuitive repair animations, it also increases efficiency and reduces waste, making the sustainable option easy and accessible for both manufacturers and consumers.
 Our goal is to make it cheap, easy, and fast to opt for circular economy.

 Our vision: the exponential growth of the world’s engineering intelligence